clayjstanek/Bayesian_Changepoint_Detection/README.md

 I've included David's original paper in pdf format in this repository.
-I also built the package with pip by downloading this whole directory and from the conda prompt typing : pip install =e <yourpathto/bayesian_changepoint_detection>
+I also built the package with pip by downloading this whole directory and from the conda prompt typing : pip install -e <yourpathto/bayesian_changepoint_detection>

 It will build a package called bayescd version 0.4.
 But in your python files you must import it with the statement
 <import bayesian_changepoint_detection> as the name for the package, not bayescd.